Vishal3212890/Student-Management-System/README.md

+# Student-Management-System
-# Student-Management-System is a simple core java project which is developed using swing and it perform CRUD operations to MySQL database.
+It is a simple java application which is developed using swing and it perform CRUD operations to MySQL database.